BioinfoMachineLearning/cryoppp/README.md

 | 31 | 10093     | Mechanotransduction channel NOMPC | 300                   | (3838, 3710) | 208                   | 172                    | 56394                            |
 | 32 | 10345     | Signaling Protein                 | 300                   | (3710, 3838) | 200                   | 149                    | 15894                            |

-## Data Usage for ML-based applications:
+## Data Usage for ML-Based Applications:

 Researchers can use CryoPPP to train and test their Machine Learning / Deep Learning based methods for automated cryo-EM protein particle picking.